erdmgrgrlioglu/international-house/README.md

 - **Extensibility and Maintainability:**
   With a modular design and clearly separated concerns, the system is highly extensible and maintainable, facilitating the addition of new features and modifications with minimal impact on existing functionality.

+- **Jest Tests:**
+  To run the Jest tests for the frontend, navigate to the frontend folder and use the following command: `npm run test:jest`.
+The results will be shown in the terminal.

 - **Kiosk Mode Browser:**
 Since there will be a self-service kiosk, consider running the web app in Chromium kiosk mode:
 ```bash